 NOTE: We have not included location codes in the above example.
 If you need to use location codes use the format shown below:

-samplerate 200sps channel Z EPZ 01 channel N EPN 01 channel E EPE 01 In this example, 01 is the location code for the EP channel designations.
-However, please note that we discourage the use of locations codes and suggest that they be explicitly defined only when necessary to avoid ambiguity (such as when operating a dense network of stations within 1 km) or when recording multiple streams at sample rates sharing a common band code (first letter) within the channel code.
+samplerate 200sps channel Z EPZ 01 channel N EP1 01 channel E EP2 01 within 1 km) or when recording multiple streams at sample rates sharing a common band code (first letter) within the channel code.